maremike/hsb_auto-kurve-simulation/README.md

 numpy, matplotlib, scipy, yaml

-To run the program:
+Running the program:
 Locate the file main.py (in src/control/) and run it.
 A different approach would be to download the release file and run that.
+What each color of vector is for can be seen in the code under the package view.
+Or in the pdf assigned to the task.
+All input and output parameters as well as the states of the program can be read from the console.

 Changing the configuration: